mgussekloo/laravel-facet-filter/README.md

 ### Update your models

-Add a Facettable trait and a facetDefinitions() method to models that should support facet filtering.
+Add a Facettable trait and a facetDefinitions() method to models you'd like to filter:

 ``` php
 use Illuminate\Database\Eloquent\Factories\HasFactory;